syncfusion-content/ej2-dropdown-docs/ej2-javascript/drop-down-list/virtual-scroll.md

 # Virtualization in DropDown List

-Dropdown list virtualization is a technique used to efficiently render long lists of items in a user interface while minimizing the impact on performance.
-It's particularly useful when dealing with large datasets because it ensures that only a fixed number of DOM (Document Object Model) elements are created and displayed in the dropdown list component.
-We initiate a request to fetch data from the data source and then update it in the popup list.
-During virtual scrolling, data is fetched from the data source using "take" (based on popup height) and "skip" actions.
-The existing DOM elements are reused to display the relevant data, rather than creating new elements for each item, which we handle internally.
-Enabling the [`enableVirtualization`](../api/drop-down-list/#enableVirtualization) option in a dropdown list activates this virtualization technique, significantly enhancing the list's performance and user experience, especially when handling large datasets.
+Dropdown list virtualization is a technique used to efficiently render extensive lists of items while minimizing the impact on performance.
+This method is particularly advantageous when dealing with large datasets because it ensures that only a fixed number of DOM (Document Object Model) elements are created.
+When scrolling through the list, existing DOM elements are reused to display relevant data instead of generating new elements for each item.
+This recycling process is managed internally.

+During virtual scrolling, the data retrieved from the data source depends on the popup height and the calculation of the list item height.
+Enabling the [enableVirtualization](../api/drop-down-list/#enableVirtualization) option in a dropdown list activates this virtualization technique.

+When fetching data from the data source, the [actionBegin](../api/drop-down-list/#actionbegin) event is triggered before data retrieval begins.
+Then, the [actionComplete](../api/drop-down-list/#actioncomplete) event is triggered once the data is successfully fetched.

+Please be aware that for virtualization, the 'take' and 'skip' properties are internally managed, and properties set at the application level may not be considered.

 {% if page.publishingplatform == "typescript" %}